davidRoussov/repository-searcher-client/README.md

 This will launch the web application at [http://localhost:3000](http://localhost:3000) in your default web browser.

+---

+*Note: If API port 8000 was originally unavailable, update environment variable VUE_APP_API_BASE_URL in .env to reflect the port the API is running on.*

 ## Building the Application

 To build the production-ready version of the web application, execute the following command: